haiwera-silk-cd/magento-devdocs/guides/v2.1/extension-dev-guide/cache/page-caching/public-content.md

 Magento generates a hash based on all context variables (`\Magento\Framework\App\Http\Context::getVaryString`).
 The hash and current URL are used as keys for cache storage.

 <div class="bs-callout bs-callout-tip" markdown="1">
 Use the `X-Magento-Vary` cookie to transfer context on the HTTP layer.
-HTTP proxies can be configured to calculate a unique identifier for cache based on the cookie and URL.
-For example, [our sample Varnish 4 configuration]({{ site.mage2000url }}app/code/Magento/PageCache/etc/varnish4.vcl#L63-L68){:target="&#95;blank"} uses the following:
+HTTP proxies can be configured to calculate a unique identifier for cache based on the cookie and URL. 例如， [our sample Varnish 4 configuration]({{ site.mage2000url }}app/code/Magento/PageCache/etc/varnish4.vcl#L63-L68){:target="&#95;blank"} uses the following:

 ```
 sub vcl_hash {